What It Means If Someone Is Mad At You In Your Dream

 In general, it's important to get to the root of your anger dreams because they're usually connected to an issue in your waking life.
 Whether you dream of someone being mad at you or you're the one who's always mad, it's unhealthy to carry around heavy, negative emotions for too long.
 If left unchecked, it can make you feel defensive, bitter, and anxious.

 If you have recurring angry dreams, it's a red flag that something needs to be addressed.
-"Figure out what it is and find a healthy way to process it so you can release it," Loewenberg says.
-"Your dreams will continue to nag you to death until you do."
+"Figure out what it is and find a healthy way to process it so you can release it," Loewenberg says, and "your dreams will continue to nag you" until you do something about it.

 Other symbols for anger that can show up in dreams are the color red, fire, attacking animals, and war.